cardboard-iguana/cardboard-iguana.com/notes/enumerate-sudo-access.md

 The `sudo -l` command will helpfully tell us what we can run as the superuser without a password (NOPASSWD), as well as what environment variables may be preserved (useful if you’re going to try to exploit LD_PRELOAD or LD_LIBRARY_PATH).

-NOTE: The use of `sudo -l` requires that the user have *some* level of sudo access to begin with!
+NOTE: The use of `sudo -l` requires that the user have *some* level of sudo access to begin with, and *will* be logged!

 ## References